Pelican-Elegant/elegant/documentation/content/Supported Plugins/multi-part-plugin.md

 ## Configuration

-To enable the reading time for your articles, you need to add `series` to `PLUGINS` in your Pelican configuration.
+To enable the reading time for your articles, you need to add `series` to the `PLUGINS` configuration variable in your Pelican configuration.

 ```python
 PLUGINS = ['series']